geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-08-11/meeting-transcript.md

 I mean, I have like a real run on the 8 GPUs.

 ##### **Geohot** [[00:22:34](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=1354)]
-No, I mean, I agree that it totally...
+No, I mean, I agree that it totally..
 Like, it's not like the null device is going to give you any sort of real stuff, but it should at least have some timing information.

 ##### **Chenyu** [[00:22:48](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=1368)]
 Yeah, I think it was already working.